pragmint/open-practices/capabilities/database-change-management.md

 This section outlines common pitfalls, challenges, or limitations teams commonly encounter when applying this capability.
 The goal here is not to discourage you.
 Rather, the goal is to arm you with the appropriate context so that you can make an informed decision about when and how to implement the capability with your teams.

 ### Risks With Shared Databases

 When multiple systems rely on the same database, even small updates risk breaking functionality across applications.
 A single update may unintentionally break functionality across applications, causing disruptions and delays.
-Systems should try to minimize the number of applications that rely on a shared database.
+Systems should be set up in such a way to minimize the number of applications that rely on a shared database.
 When that situation is unavoidable, teams should invest in techniques that reduce the cost of errors being introduced.
 This includes techniques like automated testing, version control, anomaly detection, and auto-rollbacks.

 ### Shaping DBA Involvement for Maximum Impact